 Drinking Age in Russia

-Most Russians are of the opinion that the minimum drinking age in the country is 18 years.
+Most Russians believe that the minimum drinking age in the country is 18 years.
 However, there are no laws or regulations prohibiting minors from taking alcoholic drinks.
 On the contrary, selling alcohol to persons under the age of 18 years is prohibited by federal and regional laws and may attract fines and even jail terms.

 Why Minimum Legal Drinking Age?

 Several reasons have been given for the laws and regulations behind the minimum legal drinking age.
 For some people, introducing minors to alcohol interferes with their normal expected activities such as studies.
 Alcohol may also influence their behaviors.
 However, the commonly known reason for banning minors from taking alcohol until they attain a certain age is the effect of alcohol as on the brain in adolescents.
-Since their brains are still maturing, alcohol may have a negative effect on their memories and long-term thinking.
+Since their brains are still maturing, alcohol may harm their memory and long-term thinking.
 Alcohol may also cause complications such as liver failure and hormonal imbalance in minors due to the constant changes in their bodies as they mature, especially during puberty.

 Drinking Ages Around the World